MartijnD92/stagesync-rust/README.md

 The API should now be available at `http://127.0.0.1:8080/`.

 ## Available endpoints
+> [!WARNING]
+> *These endpoints are now all protected by an Auth0 layer.
+So in the codebase's current state, they're only available after signing up.*

 Make sure to prefix all endpoints with `/api/v1`.

 | Method | Endpoint            | Description                       |